 I cannot miss my way.

-Then, I think,that another quotation jostles to my mind, like but not the same as the continuation from the breeze above, for that open vista, ‘The earth is all before me’, recalls another such, almost as powerful and frequent a visitor to me but coming more with a sadnessand darkness that closes round me than that in Wordsworth, where the ‘breezr’ soon becomes the consciousness of having escaped city smog so that you can ‘breathe again’, as you ‘wander’ as someone with out a ‘guide’ other than a cloud, would.
-I say it recalls another line with the same pattern of rhythmic force, but with difference – slight but may be important,; the lines being:
+Then, I think to myself, that another quotation has jostled that last in my mind’s spaces, like but not the same as the continuation from the breeze above.
+That is because that open vista seen by Wordsworth, ‘The earth is all before me’, recalls another such, almost as powerful and frequent a visitor to me in the mind’s rarely inspected storeroom.
+That latter one will come with more with a sadness and darkness to close itself around me than that in Wordsworth’s music, where the ‘breeze soon becomes the consciousness of having escaped city smog so that you can ‘breathe again’.
+Those breaths happen as you ‘wander’ as someone without a ‘guide’ other than a cloud, would.
+I say it recalls another line with the same pattern of rhythmic force, but with difference – slight but maybe important difference.
+The lines are:

 The world was all before them, where to choose